 One of the wonderful attributes of the Gardens and natural habitats is its wildlife population.
 It includes 126 different species of birds as well as the threatened gopher tortoise and endangered eastern indigo snake.
 The grounds of Bok Tower Gardens is a designated site on the Great Florida Birding Trail.

-The Gardens consist of mainly mulched pathways, many of which have an incline.
-There are two main pathways that lead to the Singing Tower that are paved.
-It is about a 10-minute walk to the Singing Tower from the Visitor Center with an 8% incline.
+The Gardens consist of paved primary pathways and many mulched secondary paths, some of which have an incline.
+There are two main pathways that lead into the core Gardens, and many routes to choose in making your way to the Singing Tower.
+It is about an 8-minute walk to the Singing Tower from the Visitor Center.

 River of Stone